Best exercise bikes 2026: Boost your fitness with these home spin bikes

 ❌ You want an interactive workout controlled via apps: As the Basic Exercise Bike 100 is a 'dumb' bike it can't connect to any apps or offer any advanced ride metrics.

-There are a couple of small caveats: at higher resistances, the resistance pad can start to heat up and smell due to the friction.
+There are a couple of small caveats: at higher resistances, I found the resistance pad can start to heat up and smell due to friction.
 This isn't detrimental to its performance, but will likely accelerate wear over time.
 Secondly, the Domyos exercise bike's stability can falter during all-out sprint efforts, as it's not the most planted of things.
 A small trick here: if your floor is flat enough to do so, remove the adjustable feet and place the bike onto an indoor trainer mat for grip.
 This lowers your centre of gravity by a couple of inches and helps keep it a little more stable.

 Those aside, if you're after a simple exercise bike without the big expense, the Domyos 100 is a good place to look.